 However, you may want a more clean look in the front of your home that makes it impossible to tell whether your windows are open.
-You might decide to go with a couple of fixed (picture, bow, or bay) windows to take advantage of great views in your front yard and double hung or sliding windows for the rest of the front windows.
+You might decide to go with a couple of fixed (picture, bow, or bay) windows to take advantage of the great views in your front yard and double-hung or sliding windows for the rest of the front windows.

 Style is a final factor in why you may put state-of-the-art windows in the front of your home and standard windows in the back.
 Your home may have a look that begs for a certain style of replacement window in the front to create cohesiveness, whereas, in the back of your home, style may not matter so much.